- Introduction to Weather and Climate

 Associate Professor Neil Tindale spent 13 years in the USA in research and academia in Hawaii, Rhode Island and Texas.

-His research and teaching interests have been quite broad and varied and he has served in a number of administration roles at the Faculty and School level at USC.
-He has been active in regional and state programs as a member of several environmental groups and advisory committees, and has been on the Board or Management Committees of several environmental organisations and companies.
+His research and teaching interests have been quite broad and varied and he has served in a number of administrative roles at the Faculty and School level at USC.
+He has been active in engagement, at the local, regional and state level, as a member of numerous environmental groups and advisory committees, and has been on the Board or Management Committee of several organizations and companies.

-In summary, Neil has been successful in obtaining over $6 million in external, competitive research funding, has helped over 50 Honours, Masters and PhD students complete their studies and graduate, and has over 50 peer-reviewed scientific publications in addition to numerous edited reports and presentations.
+In summary, as a researcher, he has been successful in obtaining more than 40 externally funded, competitive research grants, totaling in excess of $6 million, and has helped over 50 Honours, Masters and PhD students complete their studies and graduate successfully.
+He has over 50 peer-reviewed scientific publications in addition to numerous edited reports, conference proceedings and presentations.

 - HTML programming